Integrable measure equivalence and rigidity of hyperbolic lattices: Cohomological tools

+\end{definition} In a recent paper~\cite{burger+bucher+iozzi} Bucher-Burger-Iozzi use a related notion to study maximal (in a similar sense as in Corollary~\ref{cor:maximality}) representations of $\rmSO_{n,1}$.
 In the Burger-Monod approach to bounded cohomology one can realize bounded cocycles in the bounded cohomology of $\Gamma$ as cocycles on the boundary $B$.
 However, it is not immediately clear how the evaluation of a bounded $n$-cocycle realized on $B$ at the fundamental class of $\Gamma\bs\Hsp^n$ can be explicitly computed since the fundamental class is not defined in terms of the boundary.
 Lemma~\ref{lem:image of fund class under Patterson-Sullivan map} below achieves just that.
-The two important ingredients that go into its proof are Thurston's measure homology and the cohomological Poisson transform $\rmPT^\bullet: \rmL^\infty(B^{\bullet+1},\bbR)\to\rmCb^\bullet(\Gamma, \bbR)$ (see Definition~\ref{def:poisson transform}).
+Let us now describe two important ingredients that enter the proof of Lemma~\ref{lem:image of fund class under Patterson-Sullivan map}.

+The first ingredient is the \emph{cohomological Poisson transform} which is expressed by the visual measures on $B=\partial\Hsp^n$.

 \begin{definition} For $z\in\Hsp^n$ let $\nu_z$ be the \emph{visual measure} at $z$ on the boundary $B=\partial\Hsp^n$ at infinity, that is, $\nu_z$ is the push-forward of the Lebesgue measure on the unit tangent sphere $\mathrm{T}^1_z\Hsp^n$ under the homeomorphism $\mathrm{T}^1_z\Hsp^n\to\partial\Hsp^n$ given by the exponential map.
 For a $(k+1)$-tuple $\sigma=(z_0,\ldots, z_k)$ of points in $\Hsp^n$ we denote the product of the $\nu_{z_i}$ on $B^{k+1}$ by $\nu_\sigma$. \end{definition}